TomDDG/ZXPicoIF2Lite/README.md

 ### Adding your own ROMs
 To add your own ROMs you need to first create a binary dump of the ROM (or just download it) and convert that into a `uint8_t` array to put in the `roms_lite.h` header file.
 I've written a little utility to do this called `compressROM`.
 This utility uses a very simple compression algorithm to reduce the size of the ROMs which helps if you want to add a loads of them (max 126).
 After compressing the utility creates the appropriate header file structure to paste into `roms_lite.h`.

-Once you've added the ROM to `roms_lite.h` you then need to add details about the ROM to the `picozxcx_lite.h` header file.
+Once you've added the ROM to `roms_lite.h` you then need to add details about the ROM to the `picoif2lite_lite.h` header file.
 This is in four parts.
 1. name of the array
-2. whether you need to enable ZXC compatibility
+2. whether you need to enable ZXC2 compatibility
 3. the description to show in the ROM selector (max 32chars)
 4. Set the `MAXROMS` number to match the number of ROMs